jonmichaell/mailbird/docs/index.rst

-How to Use Mailbird for Easy and Efficient Email Management
+How to Use Mailbird for Easy and Efficient Email Management?
 -------

 .. toctree::